Mary Mohler: Personal life

 Mohler was born into an Italian-American family in Middlesex, New Jersey, and learned to swim at the age of six.
 Mohler has an older sister, Katie, and a younger sister, Patricia; the latter qualified to swim the 200 m butterfly in the 2004 US Olympic Trials alongside Mary.
 Her father, Robert DeScenza, works as a structural engineer and her mother, Margaret DeScenza, is a homemaker.
 She attended Rosary High School in Aurora, Illinois, and graduated from the University of Georgia in 2007 with a Bachelor of Science in Biology.
 Mohler's collegiate swimming career reached its peak as she became a four-time NCAA champion in the 200 butterfly.

-Mohler's personality has been described by friends and family as very outgoing and quirky, so she has been known to have the nicknames of "Crazy" and "Crazy Mary."
+Mohler's personality has been described by friends and family as very outgoing and quirky, so she has been known to have the nicknames of "Crazy" and "Crazy Mary".
 Mohler has a long-haired weiner dog named Speedo.
 Before swimming, she participated in soccer and softball.
 In addition, her favorite hobbies outside the pool are baking, reading, and shopping.

 Currently, Mohler lives with her husband, Charlie, and their four kids, Maggie, Emily, Joey, and John.
 They married just weeks after she set the world record in the 200m butterfly.

 Personal best times

-Mohler's former world-record time of 2:04.14 in the 200m butterfly still stands as the American record today.
+Mohler's former American record time of 2:04.14 in the 200m butterfly was broken on June 4, 2023 by Regan Smith.